coreos/tectonic-docs/Documentation/troubleshooting/tectonic-upgrade.md

 # Troubleshooting Tectonic upgrades

-This document describes how to troubleshoot issues encountered when upgrading to Tectonic versions 1.7.1-tectonic.1 or greater.
+This document describes how to troubleshoot issues encountered when upgrading to specific Tectonic versions.

+## Upgrading to 1.8.4-tectonic.1

+To update to 1.8.4-tectonic.1, first update to 1.7.9-tectonic.3.
+Ensure that all Third Party Resources (TPRs) have been removed from the cluster, as compatibility was removed in Kubernetes 1.8..

+If you participated in the Calico Network Security Policy or BGP routing alpha programs, please follow [the manual steps][calico-upgrade] to migrate your TPRs to CRDs.
+After the alpha program concludes, migrations like this will be handled via Automated Operations without any user intervention.

 ## Upgrading StatefulSets